 Blown glass pitcher plants.

 An artist standing at an easel in one of the displays painted this still life on the spot.
 (Note that the fruit are glass.)

-Another glass flower.
+Yet another glass flower.

 Tillandsias (air plants) were included in numerous displays.